maxpou/maxpou.fr/content/posts/2020/2020-01-08-2019-a-year-in-review/index.md

 * I am still working as a Sr Frontend Engineer at VSware where I'm building software for education.
 * On a day to day, I work with:
   * A (too?) [big Vue.js application](https://www.maxpou.fr/3-tips-scaling-vue-application).
 I don't touch the backend (in Java).
-  * Frontend Infrastructure: like scaling monorepo, continuous deployment/integration...
+  * Frontend Infrastructure: with interesting problems like scaling monorepo, continuous deployment/integration...
   * Vue.js Testing.
 I converted a few colleagues to Testing-library 🎉
   * Interesting features to develop.
-Like creating a kinda Google Calendar from scratch.
-I've met interesting problems.
+For example, I created a sort of Google Calendar from scratch.
-* I'm still 100% remote and most of my colleagues are in Ireland.
+* I'm still 100% remote and the most of my colleagues are in the same office in Ireland.
+In 2019, I spent a lot of time in Asia.
   * timezone diff is great in the morning because I can work without being polluted by Slack;
   * timezone diff can be tough... when I was in Bali (+8h), I had to end meetings at 1 AM 😬
   * timezone diff sometimes pushed me to do overwork.